-Dental care is costly.
-First, you have the cost of insurance (if you choose to enroll).
-Depending on your coverage, you may get a checkup, cleanings, and x-rays once or twice a year.
+Dental care is costly, starting with your premium payments.
+That coverage may provide you may with a checkup, cleanings, and x-rays once or twice a year.
 But what happens when you, your spouse, or your child needs a filling, root canal, orthodontia, or an emergency extraction?
 Insurance probably won’t cover the entire cost of those procedures.

 However, if you have a Flexible Spending Account (FSA), Health Savings Account (HSA), or Limited Purpose FSA, you have a reason to smile.
 These consumer directed healthcare accounts can go a long way towards covering many out-of-pocket dental treatments and procedures.